neondatabase/website/content/guides/timescale-fastapi.md

 You can test your application using `HTTPie`, a command-line tool for making HTTP requests.
 The following steps will guide you through creating sensors, streaming data, and querying sensor statistics.

-1. Retrieve Sensor Statistics for Pre-generated Data (Optional)
+1. Retrieve sensor statistics for pre-generated data (optional).

    If you followed the optional data generation steps, you can retrieve daily statistics for the pre-generated sensors: